richard-scryber/scryber.core/docs/index.rst

 Scryber Core
 =============

-Scryber.Core is **the** engine to create dynamic PDF documents quickly and easily with consistant styles and easy flowing layout.
+Scryber.Core is **the** engine to create dynamic documents quickly and easily with consistant styles and easy flowing layout.
-It's open source; flexible, styles based and data driven.
+It's open source; flexible; styles based; data driven and with a low learning curve.

 A document generation tool written entirely in C# for dotnet core.

 .. code-block:: xml